Who guessed $931.6 million? That would be the NJ sports betting handle for the month of November.

-One would think when the Major League Baseball, NBA, and NHL crowned their respective champions earlier this fall, the industry would’ve slowed down.
+One would think that when the Major League Baseball, the NBA and the NHL crowned their respective champions earlier this fall, the industry would’ve slowed down.

 Yes, NFL betting is by far the most popular among bettors, but the variety of pro sports offerings would spread the money around.
 November is prime NFL season, but there was college football and basketball along with The Masters.

-Yet, if we do a month-to-month comparison since the return of sports, the current offering are clearly generating the biggest numbers by a wide margin.
+Yet if we do a month-to-month comparison since the return of sports, the current offerings are clearly generating the biggest numbers by a wide margin.
 Here’s a look back at the recent monthly amounts wagered:

 - July handle: $315.1 million